 The password reset plug-in starts to be installed.

-2. View the Task Manager and check whether the installation was successful.
+2. View Task Manager and check whether the installation is successful.

-If cloudResetPwdAgent is displayed in the Task Manager, as shown in Figure 5, the installation was successful.
+If cloudResetPwdAgent is displayed in the Task Manager, as shown in Figure 3, the installation is successful.
 Otherwise, the installation failed.

-If the installation failed, check whether the installation environment meets requirements and install the plug-in again.
+If the installation failed, check that the installation environment meets requirements and install the plug-in again.

 Follow-up Procedure

-• After the one-click password reset plug-in is installed, you can add it to the startup items to ensure that the plug-in automatically starts upon ECS startup.
+• After the one-click password reset plug-in is installed, you can add it to the startup items if it cannot automatically start upon ECS startup.
 For details, see What Do I Do If the One-Click Password Resetting Plug-In Failed to Start?

-• After installing the one-click password reset plug-in, do not delete the CloudResetPwdAgent process.
+• After the one-click password reset plug-in is installed, do not delete the CloudResetPwdAgent process.
 Otherwise, one-click password reset will not be available.

-• One-click password reset plug-in has been upgraded.
-New ECSs work in PIPE mode by default, preventing the plug-in from using service ports.
-Existing ECSs still work in AUTO mode, in which the plug-ins randomly select idle ports with the smallest port numbers ranging from 31000 to 32999.
+• If you have updated the one-click password reset plug-in, newly created ECSs work in PIPE mode by default to prevent the plug-in from using service ports.
+Existing ECSs still work in AUTO mode, in which the plug-in selects an idle port with the smallest port number from 31000 to 32999.

-If you do not need the password reset function anymore, perform the following operations to uninstall the plug-in:
+• Uninstall plug-in: If you do not need to use the one-click password reset function, perform the following operations to uninstall the plug-in:

 • Linux ECS